Balance Procedure

 b.
 Usage exceeds the VRL

-- Second month: If the overuse continues, MIX adjusts the VRL to the next higher capacity tier available in the price list, which may also correspond to the port’s maximum capacity.
-A settlement invoice is issued to cover the difference between the original fee and the new VRL fee, retroactively applied from the first month of overuse until the end of the semester.
+• Second month: If the overuse continues, MIX adjusts the VRL to the next higher capacity tier available in the price list, which may also correspond to the port’s maximum capacity.
+A settlement invoice is issued to cover the difference between the original fee and the new VRL fee, retroactively applied from the first month of overuse until the end of the quarter.

 Note